Vehicle registration plates of Indonesia: Vanity plates

 A few vehicle owners pay an extra amount of money to get a certain plate as their desire.
+An option for customized registration plate is available, with these plates being officially called as "Beautiful Number Plates" (Indonesian: Plat Nomor Cantik).
+Prices vary depending on how many numerical digits a plate will have and if there are letters after the number.
+These "vanity" plates are no different from regular plates in terms of format, and are simply regular plates sold at a higher value.

 Because the convention is not flexible to include a full word, people try creative uses of numbers and letters.
 For example, Idris Sardi, a violin player, uses (B 10 LA) for his vehicle.
 It is a play on the word BIOLA which means "violin" in Indonesian.
 Leoni, a famous actress and singer, uses L 30 NI for her car.
-Even the former President Megawati Soekarnoputri chooses "M 3 GA" for her personal vehicle, as the plate resembles her broadly-known nickname.
-Edhie Bhaskoro Yudhoyono, former President Yudhoyono's younger son, has "B 24 EB", which "EB" is being his name initial.
+Even the former president Megawati Soekarnoputri chooses "M 3 GA" for her personal vehicle, as the plate resembles her broadly known nickname.
+Edhie Bhaskoro Yudhoyono, former president Yudhoyono's younger son, has "B 24 EB", which "EB" is being his name initial.
 With the new format of three suffix alphabets, many vanity or personal registration plates are possible to be created.
 For example, a Toyota Fortuner owner may choose the plate B 42 NER which sounds like B four-two-NER.
 Syahrini, an Indonesian singer, has "B 1 SYR" as her registration plate number, with "SYR" being her initials.